Chengqunniu/T1A3/README.md

 **Link to the presentation**

-## Purpose of the app and features
+## Purpose of the app and list of features

 ---
 The aim of this application is to develop an order system for a sticker shop.
 This system contains several features: